-Patients Transferred to the Trust from Other Organisations for Admitted Treatment Patients referred to Trust from other organisations for admitted treatment MUST have all relevant clinical documentation sent and filed in the patient's health records prior to listing.
+Patients Transferred to the Trust from Other Organisations for Admitted Treatment MUST have all relevant clinical documentation sent and filed in the patient's health records prior to listing.

 Admission Dates

 All patients must be admitted on the day of their operation unless the Pre-Operative Assessment Team or Clinician clearly identifies a clinical need to dictate otherwise.